Please apply via mail at this time.

 - Complete and return the Department of Health Certificate of Marriage

-Couples may apply for a Washington State marriage license by mail through the Recording Division.
+Couples may apply for a Washington State marriage license by mail through Snohomish County Recording.
 After receiving a completed application and fee, we will issue a license to use at your ceremony.

 The license is valid (can be used) the third full day after Recording issues you the license and expires 60 days after being issued.
 The three day waiting period cannot be waived under any circumstance, including court order.